 Lucky Scooters FAQs

 A. You don't need to be riding Lucky parts in your sponsorship edit.
-We mostly look for style and flare and someone who can represent the Lucky brand positively.
-Shows us your best stuff!
+We mostly look for style and flare and someone who can represent Lucky in a positive way.
+Show us your best stuff!

 A. A typical sponsorship video is between 2 and 4 minutes, although if you feel you need more time to show us your skills that’s perfectly fine!